Confirmed cases: 3977

 Can I travel to Thailand for Medical Tourism?

-Actually, yes.
-Foreign medical tourists are now permitted (to apply) to come to Thailand for medical treatment, subject to strict disease control measures.
+Foreign medical tourists are now permitted to come to Thailand for medical treatment, subject to strict disease control measures.
 Thailand’s Centre for Covid-19 Situation Administration (CCSA) says Thailand’s medical and wellness tourism programme has been resumed with the hope of attracting medical tourists back into the country.
-Those seeking Covid-19 treatment will not be allowed to enter.
+However, for obvious reasons, those seeking Covid-19 treatment will not be allowed to enter.
 Medical tourists will need to provide proof of a negative Covid-19 diagnosis, along with an appointment letter from a doctor in Thailand and an entry certificate issued by their local Thai embassy.

 Where can I find more information?

 As always, check our website and social media channels for all the latest updates: